 This course presents the study of human services from a holistic perspective of understanding and working with people as whole individuals, including their physical, psychological, emotional, social, and spiritual aspects.
 This course also addresses the ecological context and healing effects of natural environments.
-Philosophies, values, and qualities associated with being an integrative helper will be covered as students learn the approaches that evidence consistency of theory and noncontradiction of methods.
+Philosophies, values, and qualities associated with being an integrative helper will be covered as students learn the approaches that evidence consistency of theory and non-contradiction of methods.
 Students will be exposed to holistic approaches from Western and Eastern traditions.
+Prerequisite: Admitted MA-HS student or department consent.